piotrnajda3000/piotrnajda3000/README.md

 ## Hi, this is Piotr

-I want to leverage the internet for the sake of our collective and individual wellbeng.
+I want to leverage the internet for the sake of our collective and individual wellbeing.

 I want to nurture online communities and services that provide so much good to people.